 I will provide a comparative study of four leading online providers within the water and wastewater field.
-Included is a comparison of online to classroom, pros and cons of online training, relative costs and benefits.
-In addition, the review includes comments and suggestions from operators, state administrators, utility managers and training coordinators to present an overview of the transfer of knowledge.
+The study will include a comparison of online to classroom, pro's and con's, cost, and benefits.
+In addition to the provider comparison, the review includes comments and suggestions from operators, state administrators, utility managers, and training coordinators to provide an overview of the transfer of knowledge.
 The discussion of the challenges facing online training includes problems of standardization of LMS, issues in course development, and the development of systems for tracking and monitoring students' performance.
 As continuing education programs continue to evolve, questions for these challenges include how the training is accomplished, how well the training is retained, and what tools are utilized in training.